MarkYegon7/Microverse-Hello-World/README.md

 > Describe your project in 1 or 2 sentences.

-**[Microverse Hello World]** is an activity created on day 2 of the first week to show the knowledge we have grasped
+Microverse Hello World is an activity created on day 2 of the first week to show the knowledge we have grasped

 ## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack">The project is to determine the basic knowledge one has in git,HTML5,CSS and Linters </a>
+### Tech Stack <a name="tech-stack"></a>

 > Describe the tech stack and include only the relevant sections that apply to your project.

+The project is to determine the basic knowledge one has in git,HTML5,CSS and Linters

 <details>
   <summary>Client</summary>